dpalmer-anl/TB_solve/docs/_build/html/_sources/tutorials/graphene_example.rst.txt

    my_model = my_model.make_supercell([[supercell_size[0], 1], [1, supercell_size[1]]])

 Next, we can solve the Hamiltonian for the density matrix.
-We will use the diagonalization, Fermi Operator Expansion, and Density Matrix Purification solvers to compare the results.
+We will use the diagonalization, Fermi Operator Expansion, and Density Matrix minimization solvers to compare the results.

 .. code-block:: python